rmukh/spherical_ridgelets/README.md

 Output file for *-omd* has a shape of input dMRI file and each voxel contains ODF directions and ODF values in that directions organized as (x y z odf_value) for each direction.
 Now maximum number of directions fixed to 6.

 # Important notes
+It is very important to build it with flag *-DJUST_BUILD=1*.
+Otherwise, the CMakeLists.txt will include files necessary to build this package as a library.

 For now, this software supports NRRD file formats only (.nrrd, .nhdr) both for input and output.
 To build this project you should have *CMake* and *git* installed.

 Input diffusion MRI image expected to be in the shape of (size_x, size_y, size_z, #_of_gradient directions), while mask file expected to be in the shape of (size_x, size_y, size_z, 1).